rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/lab03guide-cli.rst

 .. code-block:: shell

-  oc exec -it cqlsh -- cqlsh cassandra-0.cassandra.default.svc.cluster.local --cqlversion=3.4.4
+  oc exec -it cassandra-0 -- cqlsh cassandra-0.cassandra.default.svc.cluster.local

 Create a keyspace with replication of 3 and insert some data: